someonesdad1/hobbyutil/project_list.rst

 | `shop/ball.py <shop/ball.py>`_ (3)
 |   Python script to calculate steps to turn a ball on a lathe.
 | `shop/bar.zip <shop/bar.zip>`_ (127)
-|   Python script to print out a table of the masses of bar stock in different sizes.
+|   Python script to print out a table of the masses of bar stock.
 | `shop/bc.zip <shop/bc.zip>`_ (99)
 |   Contains a python script that will calculate the Cartesian coordinates of holes on a bolt circle.
 | `shop/bucket.zip <shop/bucket.zip>`_ (224)